sadiqshifa/RMAS/README.md

 **Eval Suite** — six test cases with defined pass/fail criteria, runnable in one click.
 Includes zero-tolerance cases (API timeout must fail closed; no-record must escalate, never clear) reflecting the strict liability exposure in the underlying regulation.

-**Fallback mode:** If the AI model is unavailable, all deterministic functions continue — routing decisions, gate holds, certificate generation, and audit logging.
+**Fallback mode:** If no API key is provided (or the AI model is otherwise unavailable), all deterministic functions continue — routing decisions, gate holds, certificate generation, and audit logging.
 Pre-written compliance guidance substitutes for AI-generated analysis, clearly labeled as fallback.
 The agent does not silently fail.
+Enter your own Anthropic API key in the agent to see the live AI analysis this design is built to produce — the key is used only in your browser session and is never stored or logged.

 ---